ging/fi-ware-idm-rails/API.md

 | DELETE  | DELETE /applications/#{slug}.json | slug: Slug identifier of the application.                                                                                                                                  |

-We need a session token before access this API methods.
+We need a session token before accessing these API methods.
 In the following examples we are going to suppose that we have this session token: {"token":"DtDTMSMuntmZgEgwaAhq"}.

 **Example of CREATE APPLICATION:**
 ```